Psychoeducation as an integrative part of therapy with clients who suffer from PTSD

 Evidence suggests that even basic information about trauma related symptoms and issues can help traumatised people to understand their traumatic experiences and to make sense of their symptoms.
 How the clients react to the intrusions depends on how they view the nature of these symptoms.

+This lecture defines psychoeducation and explains the use of techniques in clarifying and reframing that can assist clients to correct their misconceptions about trauma symptoms and disorders.
 It is important for clients to understand that people who suffer PTSD often re-experience the traumatic events through intrusive thoughts and ideation, through dreams as traumatic nightmares, and sometimes even through flashbacks.

 12 November 2007, New South Wales, Australia.

-Visit STARTTS at : www.STARTTS.org.au
+Visit STARTTS at: www.STARTTS.org.au

 Indira Haracic-Novic